kodaxx/Rcode/README.md

 _Readable Gcode_

-Rcode is a (thus far incomplete) human readble layer on top of standard Gcode, written in Ruby.
+Rcode is a (thus far incomplete) human readable layer on top of standard Gcode, written in Ruby.
 Programs are written using standard Rcode methods and the _converted_ to Gcode via the context menu.
 For those that manually write Gcode, this should be a simple and convenient way to generate those programs.
 All standard Ruby scripting is also supported, so one could build sub-programs by creating a Ruby method.

 # Basic Use